33 Types of Ants in South Carolina

 10. Florida Harvester Ant

-Florida harvester ants (Pogonomyrmex badius) are often found nesting under rocks, logs, and other such features.
+Florida harvester ants (Pogonomyrmex badius) often nest under rocks, logs, and other such features.

-These ants are considered to be one of the most successful ant species in North America.
-Also, they have distribution throughout the southeastern region of the United States.
+These ants are considered one of North America’s most successful ant species.
+They are also distributed throughout the southeastern region of the United States.

 They live close to moisture sources but have also been found at elevations exceeding 2,000 meters.
 This species has been used as a model organism for social behavior and physiology studies.
 This is mainly because they are relatively easy to study and maintain in captivity.